-As at 31 December 2018, the Board comprised of ten directors all resident in Mauritius, amongst whom two are executive directors, two are independent directors and the remaining six are independent-minded non-executive directors.
-The Chairperson, whilst being related with the Company's substantial Shareholders, has demonstrated a strong independence in character and judgement in the discharge of his responsibilities.
+As at 31 December 2019, the Board was comprised of ten directors, amongst whom two are Executive Directors, one is an independent Director and the remaining seven are Independent-minded Non-Executive Directors.

+The Chairperson, whilst being related with the Company's substantial shareholders, has demonstrated a strong independence in character and judgment in the discharge of his responsibilities.